hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 console.log('Successfully endorsed proposal to invoke chaincode');

 // Build the promise to register a event listener with the NodeSDK.
-// The NodeSDK will then send a request to the peer's channel-based event
+// The NodeSDK will then send a request to the Peer's channel-based event service
-// service to start sending blocks.
+// to start sending blocks.
 The blocks will be inspected to see if
 // there is a match with a chaincode event listener. let event_monitor = new Promise((resolve, reject) => {
 	let regid = null;